 I work from home and I work in pockets of time in between housework and kids’ school time.
-Since I know I don’t have all day, I learned to focus better so that I could get productive work done in the available time slots.
+Since I know I don’t have all day, I have learned to focus better so that I can get productive work done in the available time slots.

 I am also better organized by planning my days.
-Because I learned if I don’t have a plan in place to balance the housework, kids, and my job, I would go insane.
+Because I learned if I didn’t have a plan in place to balance the housework, kids, and my job, I would go insane.

 YOU LOVE YOUR PARENTS MORE

-Only when you become a parent, you learn what your parents had to endure to bring you up.
+Only when you become a parent, do you learn what your parents had to endure to bring you up.
 It makes you more compassionate towards your parents.
-And makes you more grateful towards them.
+And makes you more grateful to them.